-I’m not saying you should freak out or not consider it, but do understand that things will change.
+We are not saying you should be overly concerned or not consider it, but simply to help you understand that things will change.
 If you’re a US citizen, for example, things will change dramatically once you renounce your US citizenship, especially if you’re doing business overseas.

-In many ways, your life is going to be a lot easier, but in others, it will get more complicated.
+In many ways, your life is going to be a lot easier, but in others, it may be more complicated.

 The challenge for someone living the nomad lifestyle is that getting a visa often depends on having a stable residence.

-Bitcoin advocate, Roger Ver, ran into this issue a while back when he renounced his US citizenship to become a citizen of St. Kitts and Nevis.
-When he tried getting a visa to go back to the United States for a conference, he was denied on the premise that he couldn’t provide information on where he lived.
+Bitcoin advocate Roger Ver, ran into this issue when he renounced his US citizenship to become a citizen of St. Kitts and Nevis.
+When he tried getting a visa to go back to the United States for a conference, he was denied because he couldn’t provide information on where he lived.